Human Approvals

 M-of-N Multi-Sig

-Require multiple approvers to sign before a tool call proceeds:
+Require multiple approvers to sign before a tool call proceeds.
+Approvers and threshold are set in the warrant — the single source of truth:

 )